MetalBlueberry/go-plotly/README.md

 [![Star History Chart](https://api.star-history.com/svg?repos=Metalblueberry/go-plotly&type=Date)](https://star-history.com/#Metalblueberry/go-plotly&Date)

-## Update Notes:

-### Add version v2.29.1 and v2.31.1
-- Added Downloader for schema file
-- added generator for different packages based on plotly version in subfolders for each version
-- enable easier use for different plotly version by new import paths which include the version generated.
-Example: `grob "github.com/MetalBlueberry/go-plotly/generated/v2.31.1/graph_objects"`
-- removed go generate directive from the templates which are no longer necessary
-- removed offline package, as each version package needs its own **plot.go**.
-- Replaced all `offline` imports in the examples packages by just calling the `grob` package of the specified version
-- all html's will now refer to the correct plotly version's cdn in the html's head
-- allow defining your own head for the plot, which allows embedding the plotly.js source instead of referencing the CDN.
-This enables generation of offline plots

 ## Official Plotly Release Notes
 For detailed changes please follow the release notes of the original JS repo: https://github.com/plotly/plotly.js/releases